hyurl/context-throttle/README.md

 - `set(id: string, duration: number, cb: (err: Error) => void): void` Sets a throttle record in the storage.
-    - `id` A unique hash id populated by throttle function.
+    - `id` A unique hash id produced by throttle function.
     - `duration` The duration in seconds passed to the throttle function.
     - `cb` After the record is stored (or any error occurred), this function will be called.
-- `test(id: string, cb: (err: Error, pass: boolean) => void): void` Tests if a throttle is available.
+- `test(id: string, cb: (err: Error, pass: boolean) => void): void` Tests the throttle via id to see if an operation can be performed.
-    - `id` A unique hash id populated by throttle function.
+    - `id` A unique hash id produced by throttle function.
     - `cb` After test, this function will be called with potential error and `pass` argument indicates test succeed or failed.
 - `gc(cb: () => void): void` Garbage collection implementation.
 Unlike many